 Speedy Response.
 Humans are busy.
 Although our smartphones are like another appendage, we’re not always able to answer within seconds or even minutes.
 While there’s a chance your potential love connection is over the moon and chatty, if they’re rapid firing paragraphs back within seconds, run.

 Related Post: Dating App Fraud: Why You Need to Swipe Left

 Forgetful Memory.
 This one can be a little difficult to spot.
 Again, we’re so busy that sometimes it can be hard to even remember what we consumed for breakfast.
 However, if you’re constantly being asked the same questions, odds are you’re speaking to a bot.

-The Bots Who Want You to Find Love
+Some Bots Just Want You to Find Love

 Of course, not all bots are bad.
 Some actually want you to find love.
-Match.com recently decided to give this a try.
+Match.com is just one site that decided to give this a try.
 Their chatbot named Lara now lives on Facebook with the intentions of helping you find love.
-She helps you create your dating profile all through Facebook Messenger.
+She can help you create your dating profile all through Facebook Messenger.

 Lara takes your information (e.g. hobbies, likes and dislikes, astrological sign) and gives you suggestions on a good match.
-She sends over their profile and picture all within your convo.
+She sends over the potential soulmate’s profile and picture all within your convo.
 Talk about convenient.